grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "You want to go _down_?"

 "Down Gregory.
 Now.
-Take us to the bottom."
+Take us to the sea floor."

 The dive plane wheel slipped through Gregory's grimy rough hands, and the bow of the boat eased downwards.
 Captain Percy pressed the collision alarm button and a klaxon blared through the ship.
 She pulled the boat PA mic down from the array of radio mics hanging from the ceiling and pressed the talk button.
 "Chips: leave the leak and you and Owen get out of the cargo hold.
 Seal the bulkheads behind you.
 We're going to bottom the boat, and there's a reasonable chance it will split our wound wide open."

 At the sound of the collision alarm Hemi came up through the hatch.
 His eyes passed over the gauges taking in their situation.
 "Gently Gregory."
 He almost whispered.

-"Yes friggin' gently."
-Followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
+"Yes friggin' gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
 Bastian, disengage the motor.
 Lets use only what's left of our forward momentum, and let our leaking boat take us down the way she wants to."

 Slowly, slowly, the depth gauge needle turned to the right as the boat sank.
 Slowly, slowly, the depth-under-keep gauge turned to the left as the bottom rose.
 The depth gauge showed 250 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly and rested on the bottom too.